Meet this 27-year old CPA from North America who quit her job to Study, Work & Live Abroad (Europe)

 Currently, I spend about $2,000 a month but I live fairly frugally in a tiny apartment.

 For a larger family, I would think they would spend at least $5,000-10,000 a month.

-It is quite difficult to get a visa to work in Switzerland without already having a job lined up.
+It is quite difficult to get a visa to work in Europe without already having a job lined up.

 There’s a rule that you cannot hire a non-EU national if there is someone more qualified in the EU.
 That means that companies have to prove that they searched in all of the EU and that YOU are the most qualified.
 This is very difficult to do and most companies just don’t bother with it.

 So you will have to be a specialist in your field.
 First, you have to get employment, that too with an employer who will agree to go through all the hassle.

 Quitting my job and moving abroad to a totally new country is definitely a life-changing experience.

 I would not be the same person if I had stayed in North America all my life.
 I am a lot more independent now.
 I feel like the sky is the limit and nothing can stop me.
 I am more fearless.

 I gained a lot more confidence after living abroad.
 I realized that I am great at connecting with people.
 I make friends wherever I go.
 And I am talking about deep connections.

 The journey has been fun, challenging, and very rewarding.